 A membership site isn’t physical — it’s virtual.
 In other words, it doesn’t take up any space in your home or office, and you can’t run out of it.
 The supply — your content — is always there for your customers to consume.

 Of course, that doesn’t mean it doesn’t take work.
 You must continue to supply high-quality content if you want your customers to stick with you.
-However, you don’t have the hassles associated with physical inventory to overcome.

 You get lots of free traffic

 When you have a membership site, you automatically have access to lots of consumers’ contact information.
 Those email addresses become intensely valuable when you want to market your other digital products.

 You can run drip campaigns to specific segments of your customer base once you figure out what they want and need.
 This leads to free traffic to your other online properties as well as to your membership site.

 Email marketing can take many forms, whether you’re announcing new products, nurturing leads through the sales funnel, or providing free educational content.
 All of those strategies can lead to an abundance of free traffic.

 As long as you continue to deliver consistent value, you can turn that traffic into new customers.
 Create lead magnets to build up your email list even further, then continue to connect with your prospects via email.

 Authority matters today more than ever before.
 Consumers have access to so much online content that they don’t know where to look first.
 They’ve started to pare down on the number of websites they visit and online leaders to whom they pay attention.